-Telling a story is well-recognized as essential to HR analytics and acknowledges that “insight” is at the top of the data analytics pyramid after data becomes information.
+HR analytics storytelling is well-recognized as essential and acknowledges that “insight” is at the top of the data analytics pyramid after data becomes information.
 HR analytics systems even offer pre-programmed storylines with deeper analysis.

 Even so, too often the story is framed with the language and perspective of HR analysts, which may not engage the audience.
 HR analysts can do better by using true basic storytelling tools.